The Very Simple Phono Stage (2017 version)

 - Low power consumption.

 This circuit is appealing for beginners, of course, but the simplicity also offers more experienced builders the chance to evaluate and optimize each individual part.
-Taking my cue from 47 Labs I would also like to think there is an inherent benefit of a simple circuit, sonically, coming from the tighter layouts and better grounding arrangements - the direct result of having fewer parts to deal with.
 The VSPS is the most popular circuit I have developed, many people have successfully built it.
-Its proved to be an amazingly rugged and reliable project, coming up with the goods again and again.
+It's a proven, rugged, and reliable project.

 The Amplifier Circuit

 An op amp is configured as a non-inverting gain stage.
-The RIAA equalization is done within the feedback loop.
-This is a classic circuit, but not seen too often in DIY since calculating the values of resistance and capacitance needed can be a pain.
-Modern software like MathCAD makes this task a breeze, however.
+The RIAA equalization is part of the feedback loop.
+This is a classic circuit, but not seen too often in DIY audio since calculating the resistance and capacitance values needed can be a pain.

 The circuit is otherwise so basic that each component can be discussed individually.